SuzeShardlow/boris_bikes/README.md

 I produced this piece of work in one evening during week five of the 12-week web development bootcamp I attended.

-The brief was to create a web page showing a Google Map, and then place a marker on the map at the location of each Boris Bike docking station.
+The brief was to create a web page showing a Google Map and then place a marker on the map at the location of each Boris Bike docking station.

 I love real-time data so I enjoyed using the TfL API to populate the map.